LUXER ONE BLOG

 Dion's food pantry smart locker

-Do smart lockers work for refrigerated or frozen food?
+Do automated lockers work for refrigerated or frozen food?

 Ready to Expand reach to your Community?

 As food insecurity continues to rise, the most impactful solutions will be the ones that feel simple, scalable, and people oriented.
-Smart lockers don’t change the mission of food pantries, they help them carry it forward.
-For organizations asking how to serve more neighbors without burning out staff or volunteers, the answer may already be smart lockers.
+Automated lockers don’t change the mission of food pantries, they help them carry it forward.
+For organizations asking how to serve more neighbors without burning out staff or volunteers, the answer may already be automated lockers.

 Contact us to get started.